Segment Routing Dashboard

 City-to-City Segment-Level Performance

-Selecting a city-to-city pair displays all paths connected between these two cities.
+Selecting a city-to-city pair shows all paths connected between these two cities.

 Selecting a path allows you to explore detailed information about that path.
 At the top, the change in path delay over the selected time period is displayed.
 Below this, the path’s ECMP tree is shown, including node names and the minimum propagation delay for each hop.
 At the bottom, any changes in the ECMP paths are listed in a table alongside their corresponding end-to-end propagation delays.

-Clicking the View Details button will display the full details page.
-See Segment Routing Inventory, Management and Details for more information.
+Clicking the View Details button will open up the full details page.
+To learn more, see Segment Path Analytics Details.

 You can select two paths from the table below to compare and analyze differences in their ECMP trees across different time stamps, as well as changes in hop-by-hop delays.